allogic/KSU/README.md

 ## Debug Breakpoints

-This API is still under construction.
+**This API is still under construction!**

+Hardware breakpoints are implemented using the DRx architectural breakpoint registers described in the Intel SDM.

 ```
 interface [Ip(Str)] [Port(Dec)] break set [Address(Hex)]